 - Implement improvements

-Q: Why must we establish a Culture of Inquiry?
+Q: Why must we establish a Culture of Engagement and Retention?

-The similarities and benefits from working in a Culture of Inquiry are:
+The similarities and benefits from working in this type of culture include:

 1) a change in attitudes about learning and the use of knowledge,